vectorgrp/XCPlite/examples/esp32_freertos_demo/README.md

 ## XCPlite Source Selection

-The PlatformIO build uses `extra_script.py` to compile only the source files needed for this embedded FreeRTOS target:
+The PlatformIO build uses `extra_script.py` to compile only the source files needed for 32 bit embedded target:

 ```text
 src/xcpappl.c